femas1/expenses-chart-component/README-template.md

 ### What I learned

-- Creating a javascript bar chart using Chart.js
+- Getting data from local json file using the fetch method

 ## Author